joelekstrom/libminesweeper/README.md

 All available functions are documented in minesweeper.h.

 ## Testing
-Run `make test` to run the unit tests.
+Run `make run-c-tests` to run the unit tests.
 It might be a good idea to run the tests with your preferred compiler, to catch anything I might've missed.
 Please add an issue if any tests don't pass!

+Similarly, use `make run-cpp-tests` for C++, projects, or `make run-all-tests` for both.

 ## Reference implementations:
 - [Terminal Mines](https://github.com/accatyyc/terminal-mines) An ncurses frontend for running in terminals